 - Reporting Entities (RE) are required to identify and verify the individuals that ultimately own or control a customer.
 There is no requirement to identify or verify middle layers of the ownership structure.

-- REs are allowed to assume that a customer is the one and the same as the beneficial owner unless there are reasonable grounds to consider otherwise.
+- REs are allowed to assume that a customer is the same as the beneficial owner unless there are reasonable grounds to consider otherwise.

 - “Control” is very broadly defined and provides flexibility to capture “novel” arrangements to avoid identification.